- Members Only

-ACVP's 2,066 active members, or diplomates, reside in 17 countries.
-All ACVP members have completed a degree in veterinary medicine, at least three years of post-veterinary school training, and have passed the certifying examination in veterinary anatomic and/or clinical pathology.
+ACVP's more than 2,000 active Diplomate members, reside in 17 countries.
+All ACVP Diplomates have completed a degree in veterinary medicine, at least three years of post-veterinary school training, and have passed the certifying examination in veterinary anatomic and/or clinical pathology.
 Many of them specialize further with doctorates in toxicology, molecular biology or other scientific fields.
 They have diverse roles in academia, diagnostic labs, industry or state or federal government agencies.

 For more information, please contact the Executive Office at firstname.lastname@example.org.